oatlog/oatlog/doc/presentation/main.typ

 - Enable easy embedding of e-graphs into Rust applications (like egg, but as fast as egglog).

-- [GOAL NOT YET REACHED] Faster than egglog
+- [GOAL NOT YET REACHED 😔] Faster than egglog

 - Document the egglog language.